grantila/compd/README.md

 Ports that are only specified on the container side (i.e. without hard-coded host ports) are deduced, and environment variables are provided to the running command.
 If a docker-compose file has a service called `"redis"` and a container port `6379`, this will cause an environment variable to be created called `REDIS_PORT_6379` with the value being the host port.
 If only one port is exposed, a shortcut environment variable without the the container port will be provided too, e.g. `REDIS_PORT`.

+Since 4.0, `compd` will also detect the docker host (see below) and set `_HOST` environment variables accordingly, e.g. `REDIS_HOST` which is useful when this is not localhost.

 # Installation